Unexpected Dream Bell of Happiness

 Everyone in the lobby wears shoes, so no need to remove yours.

 You are underdressed.
 No one cares.
-You are in polite Japan—polite to international visitors.
+You are in polite Japan—very polite to international visitors.

 Mountains and greenery frame Wakaura Bay near the Manpa Resort.